-Under the agricultural scenario component, the size of the Somalian economy increases by US\$1.4 billion (about 11%) as compared to the Current Path in 2040 while the GDP per capita is US\$98 (7.5%) larger than on the Current Path.
+In the agriculture scenario component, the size of the Somalian economy increases by US\$1.4 billion (about 11%) as compared to the Current Path in 2040 while the GDP per capita is US\$98 billion (7.5%) larger than on the Current Path.
 The poverty rate declines by about 4.5 percentage points, which translates to 1.2 million fewer poor people than the projected 12.3 million on the Current Path in 2040.